eluv-io/elv-tvos-sample-site/README.md

 ```

+- configUrl - The url to the Fabric you would like to use.
+The above example is the main production Fabric.
+- siteSelectorId - The site selector object id for your organization.
+This can be created with our creator tools.
+- serverPort - The port this server will run.
+- serverHost - The full domain where this server will be deployed.
+- updateInterval - The interval for refreshing content in milliseconds.

-### Edit Debug.xconfig and Release.xconfig with the server url.
+### Edit Debug.xconfig and Release.xconfig with the server url including port.

 ```
 # DEBUG